DfE Exclusions: headline facts and figures - Autumn 2024

 The numbers of pupils excluded with diagnosed / and undiagnosed SEND issues has also increased.

-Persistent disruptive behaviour was included as a reason in 55% of all suspensions and 49% of all permanent exclusions in autumn term 2022/23.
+Persistent disruptive behaviour accounted for 50% of all suspensions and 36% of all permanent exclusions in autumn term 2023/34.
 This is in line with previous terms and years where this reason was the most commonly recorded.